tomaszm-web/capstone-2020/README.md

-### Casting Agency Specifications
+### Casting Agency Capstone Project

-The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
-You are an Executive Producer within the company and are creating a system to simplify and streamline your process.
+This is my final project for the Udacity Full Stack Nanodegree.
+I created a RESTful API for performing CRUD operations for Actor and Movie models stored in a Postgresql database.
+This API is designed to simplify and streamline process occuring in casting agency.
+The process involves creating movies, managing and assigning actors to those movies.

 ### Installing Dependencies